-The African Studies Program collaborates with community organizations on educational programming.
+The Center for African Studies collaborates with community organizations on educational programming.
 This is especially important for our students interested in community service and internships.
 We work collaboratively to place our students and to co-sponsor educational events including guest speakers who are typically practitioners from the field.
 These partners include the following:

 Bright Kids Uganda USA supports Bright Kids Uganda that has been in operation since 2000 located in Entebbe, Uganda.
 The organization assists children from various backgrounds ranging from street kids, HIV/AIDS orphans, children who have been living at Internally Displaced Peoples’ Camps and those rescued from the rebels in Northern Uganda.
 Many of our students have participated as internships since its founding.

 BBF is a gift-in-kind charity that focuses on medical and educational needs around the world.
 BBF has served 149 countries worldwide with over 105,000 tons of medicines, medical equipment, textbooks, educational supplies and emergency disaster aid since its founding in 1958.